film42/rinok/README.md

 #### Testing

-To run the unit tests, clone the project and run `lein test`
+To run the unit tests, clone the project and run: `lein test`